Introduction

 - (If encrypted) Enter LUKS password

-- System should successfully boot to login prompt
+- System should boot to login prompt

 Congratulations!
-Base system installation is complete!
+Base system installed!

-7. Post-Installation Configuration (Optional)#
+7. Post-Installation (Optional)#

 # Wi-Fi

-nmcli device wifi connect <SSID> password <password>
+nmcli device wifi connect <SSID> password <PASSWORD>

-# Or use nmtui (GUI)
+# Or UI

 nmtui

-7.2 Install Desktop Environment (Optional)#
+7.2 Install Desktop Environment#

-Step 1: Check and Select System Profile#
+Step 1: Select Profile

 eselect profile list

-# GNOME Desktop
+# GNOME

 eselect profile set 5 # desktop/gnome/systemd

-# KDE Plasma Desktop (Recommended)
+# KDE Plasma (Recommended)

 eselect profile set 7 # desktop/plasma/systemd

-Step 2: Update System to Apply New Profile#
+Step 2: Update System

 emerge -avuDN @world

-Step 3: Install Desktop Environment#
+Step 3: Install Desktop

 Option A: KDE Plasma (Recommended)